Stuart Boyes: Tour selection

+Despite straining a muscle in his bowling arm, caused by overbowling in the nets, and injury ruling him out toward the end of the season, Boyes still managed to take 74 wickets at 23.45 from 23 matches in the 1929 season, claiming five or more wickets four times.
+He fell just short of taking a hundred wickets in the 1930 season, with 97 at 20.49, with eight five wicket hauls alongside taking ten wickets in a match twice.
+He achieved his career best figures to that point, with 8 for 37 in a 3 run County Championship defeat to Leicestershire in June.
+In 26 matches across the season, his aggregate was 483 runs at 16.10.
+At the end of the season he participated in the Folkestone Cricket Festival (Note: The Folkestone Cricket Festival was founded by Freddie Calthorpe.
+It was a late season festival of first-class cricket that took place until 1938.), playing one match for the Players against the Gentlemen, achieving his highest first-class score to that date, with an unbeaten 95 runs, largely made in a partnership of 140 runs for the tenth wicket with Albert Thomas.

 Boyes was a slow left-arm bowler with a high action, taking 1415 wickets for Hampshire.
 He took 100 wickets in a season three times, his best year being 111 at 26.75 in 1933.
 He twice took a hattrick, one of them when he took his career best figures of 9 for 57 against Somerset at Yeovil in 1938.
 With the bat he took 413 matches before making his maiden century, only three players in history have waited longer.
 He was an excellent close fielder and took 498 catches in first-class matches, many of them at short-leg.

-His major overseas tour was with the Marylebone Cricket Club (MCC) to India and Ceylon in 1926/7.
-He took 56 wickets at 18.69 including 7-52 against a Europeans in the East XI at Eden Gardens, Calcutta.